 Teesside High School has, in recent years, seen major refurbishment and building projects works takes place.
-These works shows the emphasis we place on providing high-quality, international-standard facilities for our youngsters and forms part of our long-term strategy for continually improving facilities and learning at the School.
+These works shows the emphasis we place on providing high-quality, international-standard facilities for our youngsters and forms part of our long-term strategy for continually improving facilities and learning at the school.

-Another project has provided a new playground for the Preparatory School.
-This project has led to old tarmac play areas being replaced with an all-weather, synthetic surface marked out for a number of sports including tennis, hockey, football and basketball, all of which are protected by a green mesh perimeter fence.
-This new playground is perfect for introducing our younger pupils to a wider range of sports and helps them develop new skills.
-An existing mini-obstacle course is also included finished off with several raised beds for our young gardeners to experience and grow their own vegetables.
+An earlier project saw the school’s six tennis courts upgraded to an international standard all-weather surface, providing a midi hockey pitch and training facility and three five-a-side football pitches, whilst still retaining tennis and netball courts.
+Similarly, a comprehensive landscaping project made space for a fantastic playground for the Preparatory School.
+This project has led to old tarmac play areas being replaced with an all-weather, synthetic surface marked out for a number of sports including tennis, hockey, football and basketball, protected by a green mesh perimeter fence.
+The playground is perfect for introducing our younger pupils to a wider range of sports and helps them develop new skills.
+An existing mini-obstacle course was finished off with several raised beds for our young gardeners to experience and grow their own vegetables.
 The Prep play ship nearby encourages creative play, inspiring the children’s minds whilst also developing co-ordination, play and agility.

 We are very fortunate to have a Forest School on our school site, staffed by qualified practitioners.
 All children are able to enjoy a variety of learning activities in the magnificent school grounds, and facilities are used to the full by all pupils, particularly those in the Prep School.
 Our boys and girls enjoy exploring the outdoors during Forest School activities; trapping over the bridge like the Three Billy Goats Gruff, creating masterpieces in the mud kitchen and performing on the woodland stage.
 Lessons in our Forest School are a highlight for all of our children, who explore nature and the changing seasons during sessions throughout the year.